Answers from Our Brain Injury Attorney in Kansas City, MO

 - 2.5 million, nearly 90%, are treated and released from an emergency room of a hospital.

-3. What Are Causes of Traumatic Brain Injury?
+3. What Are Causes of Traumatic Brain Injury in Kansas City?

 Any kind of TBI can be life-changing.
 TBIs can cause disabilities that require expensive medical care and impact one’s ability to work and make a living.
 If you or a loved one suffered a serious TBI due to the fault of another, you need to determine whether you can recover compensation in the legal system for past and future medical bills and pain and suffering.